LizzyFleckenstein03/paradox/README.md

 ## Recompiling self

-Paradox can (obviously) rebuild itself once it has been bootstrapped, and the result should be equivalent.
+Paradox can (obviously) rebuild itself once it has been bootstrapped, and the result should be equal.

 ```sh
 # rebuild paradox using itself